leonoraidos/Green-Guardian/README.md

     https://firebase.google.com/
     https://blog.logrocket.com/push-notifications-react-firebase/
     https://dev.tojeremytenjohow-to-send-push-notifications-with-firebase-and-react-1pol

+In summary, you will need to register your project and get 3 main things.
+The WEB push certificates key value pair (on the client side seen and FIREBASE_KEY), the firebase config properties seen in the client and the Service Account admin credentials seen on the backend as a json file that will be available to you on your project setting under Service Accounts.
+This json file is then imported on file firebaseSetUp line 3.

 # Node-Cron

-Reference these two if you need help understanding Cron and how to play with it: https://www.npmjs.com/package/node-cron and
+Reference this if you need help understanding Cron and how to play with it: https://www.npmjs.com/package/node-cron

 Once everything is set-up, start both the client and the server: